mpizenberg/elm-test-rs/README.md

 Once all the JavaScript code has been generated, it is time to start the supervisor Node file, which will organize tests runners.
 The supervisor and the runners communicate through child and parent worker messages.
-The reporter is just loaded as a Node module by the supervisor.
+The reporter is just loaded from its compiled elm code by the supervisor.
 Communication between the Elm and JS parts are done through ports, as usual.

-More details about the supervisor, runner and reporter parts are available in [mpizenberg/elm-test-runner][elm-test-runner].
+The Elm package containing the code for runners and reporters is [mpizenberg/elm-test-runner][elm-test-runner].

 ![architecture diagram][diagram]